Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● Research Motivation

-* Among Korean peninsula, ASF(African Swine Fever) conviction cases has arised significantly and has caused the agricultural sector an estimated billon dollars in damage.
+* Lately, ASF(African Swine Fever) conviction cases has arised significantly and caused the agricultural sector an estimated billon dollars in damage.
 * Conventional method is time expensive and caused amount of annotation mistakes.
 * Contrast to previous methods, employing artificial intelligence is cost-effective, accurate, and fast to monitor boar species.
-* YOLO(You Only Look Once) has been popular for animal classification which fits well with our research.
+* YOLO(You Only Look Once) has been popular for animal classification which fits well with boar classification.

+## ● YOLO Architecture

+* YOLO is composed with 24 convolutional layers and 2 fully connected layers.
+* Covolutional layers is in charge of training datas based on filter, weight, and bias.
+* Fully connected layers transfer 2d to 1d array in which it is used for classification results.

 ## ● How To Implement?